sora-xor/sora2-network/README.md

 ```

 ```
-# Automatic run of local test net by script for last commit
+# Automatic run of local testnet by script for last commit
 make docker-localtestnet
 ```